CyrusNajmabadi/lang-design/ExtensionsRoles.md

 }

+// How?

-// New IEnumerable2 interface (which is generic on its TEnumerator type).
-Calling it IEnumerable2 to make it clear
+// 1.
+Introduce IEnumerable2 interface (which is generic on its TEnumerator type).
+Calling it IEnumerable2
-// which IEnumerable i'm talking about.
-It could still be called IEnumerable since it has two type parameters. interface IEnumerable2<TElement, TEnumerator> where TEnumerator : IEnumerator<TElement>
+// in this doc to make it clear which IEnumerable is being talked about.
+It could still be called IEnumerable
+// if it ships since it has two type parameters. interface IEnumerable2<TElement, TEnumerator> where TEnumerator : IEnumerator<TElement>
 {
 }